INTRODUCTION

 Cinema Versa is the home of outstanding documentary filmmaking at LIFF.
 Screenings take place both in cinemas and unconventional venues across the city, often featuring live performances, guest interviews and debates.

-Every year we focus on particular filmmaking themes, and for LIFF 2023 these will be confirmed in April.
-The spotlights for LIFF 2022 were: Women Creators of the Future, a focus on new films by and about African women presented in partnership with the Films Femmes Afrique festival in Senegal; Disability Futures, a focus on disability and new technology in films; and One Love from Jamaica, a celebration of Jamaican film from the past and present.
+Every year we focus on particular filmmaking themes.
+Previous spotlights have included: Cinema Amour, celebrating passion for cinemas and film; Women Creators of the Future, a focus on new films by and about African women presented in partnership with the Films Femmes Afrique festival in Senegal; Disability Futures, a focus on disability and new technology in films; and One Love from Jamaica, a celebration of Jamaican film from the past and present.

-The Leeds New Directors Competition in the LIFF Official Selection celebrates the work of first and second-time filmmakers.
-The competition is judged by a jury and winning filmmaker receives the Golden Owl Award for Best Feature.
-LIFF also has audience awards for all features across its programme selection.
+The LIFF 2024 Feature Film Competition in Official Selection supports British and International filmmakers whose work has not been represented in the UK before, including features from new filmmakers.
+The competition is judged by a jury and winning filmmaker receives the Golden Owl Award for Best Feature Film.
+We also present the LIFF Audience Awards for all new selected features.

 The following cash prizes will be awarded to the short film competition winners: